charlesrocabert/Koch-et-al-Predictability-of-Gene-Expression/README.md

 #### ⚙️ `6_merge_eQTLs_pipeline.sh (local):
 > This pipeline collect and merge significant eQTLs with additional information such as gene position (`ExtractGenePos.py` script) and gene and phenotype annotations (`MergeEQTLsDatasets.R` script).
-> All phenotypes (expression, plasticity, noise and fitness) are treated at once.
+> All phenotypes (expression and fitness) are treated at once.
 > This script also calculates the correlation to fitness of every phenotypes (`ComputeCorrelationToFitness.R` script).

 ```mermaid